clsk212/clsk212/README.md

 ### About me:
 - 📖 I studied an University Degree in Mathematical Engineering
-- 📚 I'm currently studying a MSc degree in Big Data, Data Science & AI.
+- 📚 I'm currently cursing a MSc degree in Big Data, Data Science & AI.
 - 🔭 I’m currently looking for laboral experience in the fields of AI and Big Data.
 - 🌱 I’m currently learning about AWS fundamentals and NLP tools with Python.
 - 👯 I’m looking to collaborate on real world problems solutions where the benefit is for humanity.